 One cool fact is that this organ has been playing in this location for over 100 years, since 1915 when the Panama-California Exposition came through San Diego.
 It’s also the largest outdoor musical instrument in the world with 5,019 pipes.

 During the San Diego summer, there are additional Monday evening concerts and silent movie nights accompanied by the live organ.
 These can be magical as well because San Diego is stunning at dusk, especially in the summer.

 59-Mile San Diego Scenic Drive

-One of the more under the radar activities in San Diego is driving the San Diego Scenic Drive.
+One of the more under the radar free activities in San Diego is driving the San Diego Scenic Drive.

-You should give yourself at least three hours to do the full drive, but probably more if you’re like me and you like to jump out and take a lot of pictures along the way.
+You should give yourself at least three hours to do the full drive, but probably more if you’re like me and like to jump out and take a lot of pictures along the way.

 The drive takes you from the Embarcadero to Harbor Island, Point Loma, Cabrillo National Monument, Ocean Beach, Mission Bay, Mount Soledad, UCSD, Birch Aquarium, La Jolla Cove, Pacific Beach, Mission Beach, Old Town, Presido Park, Hillcrest, Balboa Park, the San Diego Zoo, and back to Seaport Village in the Embarcadero.

 If this sounds like too much to fit into one day, break it up into different days to see some of the most beautiful spots in San Diego.

 To find the drive, look for the blue and yellow signs with a white seagull that are markers along the drive every quarter mile.

 Mission Beach Boardwalk